wirecardBrasil/desmond/README.md

 2. How does it work?
 3. How to use it?
 4. How can I contribute?
+5. How can I report a bug or ask for a new feature?

 # 1. What is Desmond?
 Desmond is a Kotlin library to generate and verify check digits of multiple Brazilian services, such as bank account numbers.